-The jays and squirrels, as well as the trophy of a capercaillie, shot by my great-grandfather in 1890 near Wittgenstein County, tell of the richness of our native nature.
+On the wall to the right, jays and kittens as well as a capercaillie trophy from 1890 tell of the richness of our native nature then and now.

 Now to our small research station, which I believe not only our young visitors will enjoy.
 Why not test your smelling senses on a number of smelling bottles on display here?